Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 Second simulating furniture requires to simulate joins, which is hard for traditionnal joinery (has not been done comprehensively to the best of my knowledge)
  - it depends on the glue
  - it depends on the fitting of the join
+ - it requires to quantify rigidity, a bad problem

 Mechanical analysis could help dimensionate parts to optimize durability, cost, etc.